martin-ger/esp_wifi_repeater/README.md

 - set nat [0|1]: selects, whether the soft-AP interface is NATed (nat=1, default) or not (nat=0).
 Without NAT transparent forwarding of traffic from the internal STAs doesn't work!
 Useful mainly in combination with static routing.
 - portmap add [TCP|UDP] _external_port_ _internal_ip_ _internal_port_: adds a port forwarding
 - portmap remove [TCP|UDP] _external_port_: deletes a port forwarding
+- nslookup _name_: starts a DNS lookup for the given name and displays the result
+- ping _ip-addr_: checks IP connectivity with ICMP echo request/reply

 ### Firewall/Monitor Config
 - acl [from_sta|to_sta] [TCP|UDP|IP] _src-ip_ [_src_port_] _desr-ip_ [_dest_port_] [allow|deny|allow_monitor|deny_monitor]: adds a new rule to the ACL